sockitfpga/MiSTer_SoCkit/README.md

   *  [menu.rbf](menu.rbf)
   *  [MiSTer.ini](MiSTer.ini)

+### 4. SD folder structure

+Create the following folder structure in the SD card:

+* _Arcade
+  * place here the mra files
+* _Arcade/cores
+  * place here the Arcade rbf cores
+* _Computer
+  * place here the Computer rbf cores
+* _Console
+  * place here the Console rbf cores
+* _Other
+  * place here the Other rbf cores
+* games
+  * place here each core folder including the roms, vhds and any required files

+* games/mame
+  * place here the Arcade rom files

+Other folders are: cheats, docs, Filters, filters_audio, font, Presets, Shadow_Masks.
+You will find more info about those in the [MiSTer wiki](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki).

-### **4. Download the wished SoCkit compatible cores and copy to the SD card partition**
+### 5. Download the wished SoCkit MiSTer compatible cores and copy them to the SD card partition

-Find the latest rbf binaries of the cores in https://github.com/sockitfpga/SoCKit_binaries.
+Find the latest rbf binaries of the cores in https://github.com/sockitfpga/SoCKit_binaries and copy them in the corresponding folder (_Arcade/cores, _Computer, _Console, _Other)

 If you don't find here the SoCkit port of a wished MiSTer core see the Porting Cores section below to easily port yourself.

 All ported and tested cores for Arrow SoCKit are listed at [SoCkitfpga repositories](https://github.com/orgs/sockitfpga/repositories) tagged with `mister` topic